MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 ## FAQ

 **Wouldn't it be better, if all applications use the new APIs for low latency?
-Doesn't low latency always guarantee a better user experience for the user?**
+Doesn't low latency always guarantee a better user experience?**

 Not necessarily.
 Low latency has its tradeoffs: